More work doesn’t necessarily equal more productivity.

 It means to start from the deadline and work backward.
-This method was introduced by Cal Newport, a renowned professor and the author of Deep Work.
+Cal Newport, a renowned professor and the author of Deep Work introduced this method.

-According to him, reverse engineering the calendar is a means to fixed-schedule productivity.
+According to him, setting the calendar backwards is a means to fixed-schedule productivity.
 When you work backward from the target date, you’ll figure out your most important tasks by cutting your trivial tasks and remaining less accessible to people.

-Psychologically, the method gives you a reflection that the work is anyhow going to be finished in time.
-Also, you feel less stressed about the possibility of not finishing the project and more excited about your planning ahead.
+Psychologically, the method gives you a reflection that the work is anyhow going to be finished on time.
+Also, you feel less stressed about the possibility of not finishing the project and more excited about planning ahead.

 Also, delegating your work further increases the chances of getting done with the work before time.
-Bitrix24 is one of such tools you can use to reverse engineer the calendar.
+Any.do is one of such tools you can use to reverse-setup the calendar.
 With several task management and reminder features, it helps you to stay on track with your routine.